SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 > cf push -f manifest-windows.yml -p bin/Debug/net461/win10-x64/publish
 ```

-Note that the manifests have been defined to bind the application to `myRabbitService` created above.
+> Note: the manifests have been defined to bind the application to the `myRabbitService` created above.

 ### 4.1.5 Observe Logs